 Melissa Heifetz, Executive Director

 Melissa Heifetz received her undergraduate degree at the University of Maryland, College Park.
 She received her Juris Doctor degree from the University of Baltimore School of Law, where she graduated magna cum laude.
 After graduation, she worked as a Staff Attorney in New York City’s Legal Aid Society, Juvenile Rights Division, where she advocated for children in Bronx Family Court.
 She later received a fellowship to work in New York University School of Law’s Public Interest Law Center.
-At The Arc of Loudoun, in addition to overseeing our programming, she works on local and state-wide legislative advocacy issues with Self-Advocates.
-She also coordinates our Positive Interactions with Law Enforcement Initiative (PILE) and does trainings, advocacy, and outreach on various issues affecting the disability community including: special education, employment, housing, and public benefits.
+At The Arc of Loudoun, in addition to overseeing our programming, she works on local and state-wide legislative advocacy issues affection individuals with disabilities.
+She also coordinates our Positive Interactions with Law Enforcement Initiative (PILE) and conducts trainings, advocacy, and outreach on various issues affecting the disability community including: special education, employment, housing, transportation, and public benefits.
 She has served as the Vice Chair of Communication for the Loudoun County Special Education Advisory Committee and currently serves on the Advocacy Committee of the Loudoun Human Services Network.
 She also created a Community Action Team in the county and developed Loudoun’s first Disability Response Team.
 In 2018, Melissa received the Nonprofit Executive Award at the Loudoun County Chamber of Commerce Community Leadership Awards, for exemplifying outstanding leadership and commitment to support the Loudoun community and its residents.
-She lives in Potomac Falls with her husband and 2 children.
+She lives in Sterling with her husband and 2 children.

 YaTonya Abdullah, Chief Operating Officer